 Infants on breastfeeding often have a light yellow-brown stool appearance.
 During their weaning, infants’ stools turn brown as soon as they are introduced to solids.

-Children with white or very light brown might indicate serious problems with liver disorders such as cholestasis or other conditions like liver, gallbladder, or pancreas medical issues.
+Children with white or very light brown might have serious problems with liver disorders such as cholestasis or other conditions like liver, gallbladder, or pancreas medical issues.
 Waiting for the next bowel movement is usually safe for older children with no other symptoms.

 Here are some common signs in addition to clay-colored stools:

-- Dark urine even in the hydrated state
+- Dark urine, even in the hydrated state

 - Tiredness beyond routine pregnancy